Izook/auro-toast/README.md

 ### Testing

 Automated tests are required for every Auro component.
 See `.\test\auro-toast.test.js` for the tests for this component.
 Run `npm test` to run the tests and check code coverage.
 Tests must pass and meet a certain coverage threshold to commit.
 See [the testing documentation](https://auro.alaskaair.com/support/tests) for more details.

+### Known Issues

+- `dragstart` event doesn't fire on desktop chrome and edge when clicking over message text (slot), but it will fire if clicking on whitespace outside of text.
+Impact: swiping is a little more difficult with a mouse.
+Possible solutions: place slot into hidden element and duplicate contents into message element.